JeremyChabert/cap-vin/README.md

 > Complementary : Install [nvm](https://github.com/nvm-sh/nvm) to be able to switch Node version

 ## Next Steps

-- Open a new terminal and run `cds watch`
+- Open a new terminal and run `npm i` to install all required dependencies
+- Then run `npm run deploy:sql` to deploy model on local Sqlite database
+- Finally run `cds watch`
 - (in VS Code simply choose _**Terminal** > Run Task > cds watch_)
 - Start adding content, for example, a [db/schema.cds](db/schema.cds).